 Numerous planning and design efforts since 1991 have evaluated the needs of the School of Fine Arts.
-In light of the changes in these programs, the Storrs Center initiative, and the dispersal of the School of Fine Arts (SFA) facilities throughout the Storrs and Depot campuses since 1991, a revised Master Plan has assessed the condition of the current facilities, updated the program requirements of the School, and made draft recommendations to guide the use of UCONN 2000 funds for the School.
+In light of programmatic changes, the Storrs Center initiative, and the dispersal of the School of Fine Arts (SFA) facilities throughout the Storrs and Depot campuses since 1991, a revised Master Plan assessed the condition of the current facilities, updated the program requirements of the School, and made draft recommendations to guide the use of UCONN 2000 funds for the School.
 The final Master Plan recommends a multi-phased approach to the expansion and renovation of the entire SFA complex.
-The University has selected an architectural team to assist in developing a phased program of renovation activities including mechanical, electrical, and plumbing systems, building envelope repairs, window replacement, acoustical and ADA improvements.
+The University has selected an architectural team to design a new production facility, integrate the design of the South East Gateway concept, assist in developing a phased program of renovation activities including mechanical, electrical, and plumbing systems, building envelope repairs, window replacement, acoustical and ADA improvements.